-The College's Theta Iota Chapter will be chartered on April 27, 2017, and consist of faculty, staff, students, and local honorary members engaged in international education.
+The College's Theta Iota Chapter was chartered on April 27, 2017, and consists of faculty, staff, students, and local honorary members engaged in international education.

 Phi Beta Delta (ΦΒΔ) stands for philomatheia, biotremmonia, diapheren — "Love of knowledge, valuing of human life, and achieving excellence" and driven by five key objectives:

 - Recognize achievement in international educational interchange;

 - Increase the recognition, credibility, and importance of the international experience;

 - Develop a cadre of individuals (students and faculty) involved in the international experience;

 - Create a catalyst for international academic-based programming on campus; and

 - Connect individuals on U.S. campuses involved in the international experience.

 The colors of the society are Red and Gold, symbolizing the strength of humankind and the energy of the sun from which all peoples and cultures draw strength and life.

 The College of Coastal Georgia Theta Iota Chapter was recognized by the Phi Beta Delta National Office for its commitment to promoting international education through “excellent international programs and opportunities, including Study Abroad program, Fulbright program, and the international education components and pathways your Office of International Education is developing support the mission of Phi Beta Delta."